Wednesday, December 6, 2017

 LIFO Repeal Affects More Small Businesses Than Large

 Larger companies will not be adversely affected as greatly by the loss of the use of the LIFO method compared to the effect on small businesses because their access to capital is much greater.
 All large publicly traded supermarket chains have access to capital through stock and debt offering in addition to bank financing.
-The latter is the only capital source available to a small business other than accumulated wealth of owners, and as as 2011, are now subject to higher income tax rates.
+The latter is the only capital source available to a small business other than accumulated wealth of owners, and as of 2011, are now subject to higher income tax rates.

 LIFO is an Effective Tax Policy